 The Court further stated:

-An administrative writ of withholding for delinquent child support does not seek to impose a legal liability on the obligor to support his children.
+An administrative writ of withholding for delinquency does not seek to impose a legal liability on the obligor to financially take care of his children.
 Instead, it is one of several methods the Family Code provides as a remedy to secure performance of a previously adjudicated liability.

 Id. at 248 (emphasis added).
 The Supreme Court observed that all a cumulative judgment accomplishes is that “cumulative judgments are enforceable, by any means available for the enforcement of judgments for debts.”
 Id. at 246 fn1.
 The Court held that even without the remedy of a cumulative judgment, the other enforcement remedies available for collecting unpaid child support would be found in the Family Code, which are liens, levies, writs of income withholding, and license suspension.
 Id. at 246.

-The Supreme Court further stated the unavailability of one child support remedy, i.e. cumulative judgment, does not eliminate the child support obligation itself or the other enforcement remedies.
-The child support obligation was established by the divorce judgment, not the cumulative judgment.
+The Supreme Court further stated the unavailability of one remedy, i.e. cumulative judgment, does not eliminate the obligation itself or the other enforcement remedies.
+The obligation was established by the divorce judgment, not the cumulative judgment.
 Id. at 247-48.

 This exact analysis was upheld in the Fort Worth Court of Appeals in Packard v.
 Davis, No. 02-08-022-CV, 2008 WL 4925998 (Tex.
 App.–Fort Worth 2008, no pet.), decided after the 2005 amendment to Tex.
 Fam.
 Code §157.005.
 In Packard the children were 38 and 35 years of age at the time the enforcement action was commenced.
 The enforcement action was commenced after the 2005 amendment to Tex.
 Fam.
 Code §157.005 which limited the jurisdiction of the trial court to ten years after emancipation for a cumulative judgment only.